Generic Name: desvenlafaxine (des VEN la FAX een)

 How should I take Pristiq?

 Take Pristiq exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Pristiq can be taken with or without food.
-Try to take the medicine at the same time each day.
+You may take Pristiq with or without food.
+Take the medicine at the same time each day.

 What happens if I miss a dose?